SoftDev4Research/4OSS-lesson/_episodes/01-introduction.md

 ## Starting with a challenge

 > ## Challenge: Create a project on GitHub
-> - make sure that you have a GitHub account
+> - make sure that you have a GitHub account.
+If you need an account, please follow this [guide](https://services.github.com/on-demand/intro-to-github/create-github-account).
++
 > - click "+ -> new repository"
 > - choose a name
 >   - this is more important than you might think